-A lawyer's take on the obstacles to justice for refugees and migrants in the British legal system
+Borderline Justice describes the exclusionary policies, inhumane decisions and obstacles to justice for refugees and migrants in the British legal system.

 Frances Webber, a long-standing legal practitioner, reveals how the law has been (mis)applied to migrants, refugees and other ‘unpopular minorities’.
 This book records some of the key legal struggles of the past thirty years which have sought to preserve values of universality in human rights - and the importance of continuing to fight for those values, inside and outside the courtroom.

 The themes and analysis cross boundaries of law, politics, sociology, criminology, refugee studies and terrorism studies, appealing to the radical tradition in all these disciplines.

 Frances Webber is a retired barrister who specialised in human rights, immigration and asylum law.
 She is Vice-Chair of the Institute of Race Relations, with which she has been involved for over 40 years.

 'This formidable work from a frontline legal fighter with unrivalled experience, packs a political punch nothing short of a knockout' - Michael Mansfield QC

 'There is no person better equipped to write on one of the most pressing moral and political concerns of our times than Frances Webber.
 She writes with the authority of a legal expert who for thirty years has represented migrants and asylum seekers' - Helen Bamber OBE

 'A remarkable double achievement.
 It is at once a compelling read and an authoritative source of information.
 For those of us who will never represent a client in court, or sprint to judge's chambers to stay a deportation, it provides all we will ever need to know about the last few decades of British 'justice' at the border' - Leanne Weber is a Senior Research Fellow at Monash University in Australia, specialising in migration policing.
 She is the co-author of Globalization and Borders: Death at the Global Frontier.